jkup/twitter-intents/readme.txt

 Stable tag: 0.1.0
 License: GPLv2

+== Description ==

 Twitter Intents allows you to add Twitter intents functionality to your blog.
 Easily let your readers reply, retweet, or favorite your posts!

-== Description ==

-Twitter Intents
+It adds a widget to the admin screen for creating new posts and pages.
+All you have to do is publish a tweet linking to your post, grab the tweet ID and stick it in the 'Tweet ID' field.
+Then check out your post and you should see interactive Twitter intents icons at the bottom of the page!

 == Installation ==